emanuelecaurio/react-flip-card/README.md

 ## 🔨 Usage

 You can pass style or CSS classes through props.
 Note that the style is the one that will have the highest priority.

+Please do not pass `background` or `backgroundColor` property into `flipCardStyle` as it may cause unexpected behaviours on different browsers.
+Use the props `frontStyle` and `backStyle` and pass the same style
 ```js
 import ReactFlipCard from 'reactjs-flip-card'